openedx/edx-documentation/en_us/shared/getting_started/Section_dashboard_settings_profile.rst

 EdX saves your changes automatically.

 ================================
-Create or Edit a Full Profile
+Add or Update a Full Profile
 ================================

 .. note:: You must specify your year of birth on the **Account Settings** page